johnswanson/johnswanson.me/_posts/2014-04-22-unpredictability-and-efficiency.markdown

 of skill at the upper end of the spectrum, but this was overwhelmed by mutual fund fees.

-In the face of this evidence, opponents of the EMH sometimes turn to the following argument:
+In the face of this evidence, critics of the EMH sometimes turn to the following argument:

 > Just because the market is unpredictable does not mean that the market is